 Step 10: Apply for Business Licenses and Permits

-Sales Tax Permit – Businesses making retail sales and providing certain services will need to register for a Sales Tax Permit with the Rhode Island Division of Taxation by filing the Business Application Form (BAR).
+Sales Tax Permit: Businesses making retail sales and providing certain services will need to register for a Rhode Island Sales Tax Permit with the Rhode Island Division of Taxation by filing the Business Application Form (BAR).

 Step 11: File Annual Reports

-Corporations are required to submit an annual report with the Rhode Island Department of State by filing Form 630.
+Corporations will submit a Rhode Island corporation annual report to the Rhode Island Department of State by filing Form 630.
 The annual report is due each year on April 1st.